 What can I say?
 This one might be an emotional one for me as my journey to starting Mrs. Green’s World began deep inside the Amazon Rainforest.
 I would say, without hesitation, that Leila is a warrior through and through.
 Leila is also a mother; proud Chicana-Latina woman; and passionate defender of Mother Earth, the Amazon, indigenous rights and climate justice.
 Since 2015 she has served as the Executive Director of Amazon Watch, leading this organization in its work to protect and defend the bio-cultural and climate integrity of the Amazon rainforest by advancing indigenous peoples’ rights, territories, and solutions.
 It is an endless challenge and Leila is up to the task.
 For 20+ years she has worked to defend the world’s rainforests, human rights, and the climate through grassroots organizing and international advocacy campaigns at Amazon Watch, Rainforest Action Network, Global Exchange, and Green Corps.
-This show made possible due to the generous support of the Chapman Automotive Group.

 - Want to understand why protecting the Amazon rainforest matters to all of us?
 Listen to this podcast to truly understand the reasons and the issues at hand.